 Types of patent

-The French Intellectual Property Code (IPC) provides three types of titles that protect inventions and confer upon their owners an 'exclusive right of exploitation'.
-These are patents, utility certificates and supplementary protection certificates.
-An invention can be protected under one of these titles if the relevant patent, utility model or supplementary protection certificate is delivered by the French Intellectual Property Office (IPO).
+The French Intellectual Property Code (IPC) provides three types of titles that protect inventions and confer upon their owners an 'exclusive right of exploitation': patents, utility certificates and supplementary protection certificates.
+An invention can be protected under one of those titles if the relevant patent, utility model or supplementary protection certificate is delivered by the French Intellectual Property Office (IPO).

 French national patents are granted for inventions that are new, inventive and capable of industrial application.
-Such patents last for 20 years.
+The patents last for 20 years.

 Under French law, various fields of inventions are expressly excluded from patentability, including:

 - the human body (and notably the total or partial sequence of a gene);